REST API Documentation

 expires_timeIf set, key is rejected after this time (UTC)

-ip_restrictionComma-separated list of allowed IPs (optional)
+ip_restrictionComma-separated list of allowed IPs (optional, machine keys)

 permissionAccess level (see Permission Levels below)